Finns vote for a new president who will guide policy for the new NATO member and neighbor of Russia

 The head of state also commands the military — particularly important in Europe’s current security environment and the changed geopolitical situation of Finland, which joined NATO in April 2023 in the aftermath of Russia’s attack on Ukraine a year earlier.

-A politician with the conservative National Coalition Party, Stubb took the top spot in the first round of the election on Jan.
-28 with 27.2% percent of the votes, ahead of the eight other candidates, and is the favorite to win the presidency.
+A politician with the conservative National Coalition Party who led the government in 2014-2015 and earlier held several other Cabinet posts, Stubb took the top spot in the first round of the election on Jan.
+28 with 27.2% percent of the votes and is the favorite to win the presidency.

-Stubb led the government in 2014-2015 and earlier held several other Cabinet posts.

 A runoff was required because none of the candidates got more than half of the votes in Jan.
 28’s first round.